BuckShlegeris/ZipClassifier/README.md

 ZipClassifier
 =============

 ZipClassifier is an easier to install version of CompLearn, with only a text based interface.

 It uses gzip to determine similarity between files, then clusters them into a tree.

+It works with both Python 2 and 3.

 Usage:
-python3 zipClassifier.py ~Documents/examples/10-mammals/*
+python zipClassifier.py ~Documents/examples/10-mammals/*